 one can open the indices and obtain a tensor structure:

-For instance, one can obtain obtain the three point function between two $t$ operators and an operator in the adjoint:
+For instance, one can obtain the three point function between two $t$ operators and an operator in the adjoint:

-Notice that here we had to add by hand a factor $(S_1\cdot S_2)$ to take care of the additional indexes.
+Notice that here we had to add by hand a factor $(S_1\cdot S_2)$ to take care of the additional indices.
 For representations with four indices this is not needed.
 Similarly one can produce all the others.
 For example, starting from eq.~\ref{eq:Box2pt}, we find the three point function between two $t$ operators and an operator in the Box representation:

-In a similar fashion one can also open the indexes at point three and replace them with the polarizations of two other $t$ operators.
+In a similar fashion one can also open the indices at point three and replace them with the polarizations of two other $t$ operators.
 This allows to create four point tensor structures.